dheimgartner/OPSR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-Estimate ordinal probit switching regression (OPSR) models with ease and fast.
+Estimates ordinal probit switching regression (OPSR) models - a Heckman type selection model with an ordinal selection and continuous outcomes.
+Different model specifications are allowed for each treatment/regime.

 ## Installation